Business

 Sullivan: Oh, for sure.
 I think the industry grew very quickly.

 I don’t know what another example is of another cottage industry that is like us and has so much advertising.
-Hims is publicly traded so you can see how much they spend on advertising, it’s about 40% of their revenue.
-Not all of that is for ED, but it's still a huge chunk of revenue.
-It gets a lot of eyeballs, but it's a very small industry.
+Hims is publicly traded, so you can see how much it spends on advertising.
+It’s about 40% of its revenue.
+Not all of that is for ED, but its still a huge chunk of revenue.
+It gets a lot of eyeballs, but its a very small industry.

-So yes, it's definitely saturated, cost-per-acquisition is definitely very competitive, there's a lot of churn.
-People are trying a lot of different products, where in the beginning when there weren't that many options, the lifetime value of the customer was far larger.
+So yes, its definitely saturated.
+Cost per acquisition is definitely very competitive, and theres a lot of churn.
+People are trying a lot of different products, whereas in the beginning when there werent that many options, the lifetime value of the customer was far larger.

 Sherwood: Hims, as you mentioned, is the only one of your peers that’s publicly traded.
-More recently they’ve reported softening in their ED business.
+More recently it’s reported softening in its ED business.
 Do you think the market has hit a ceiling or are you seeing a similar trend?

 I think what’s happening is you have customer acquisition, then you have customer usage.
-So maybe the number of new customers on a given day isn’t growing but the number of people using it more frequently once they are a customer could be growing.
+Maybe the number of new customers on a given day isn’t growing, but the number of people using it more frequently once they are a customer could be growing.

-If I had to guess, the whole industry is growing at 10-15%, which is still pretty good for a cottage industry like us.
+If I had to guess, the whole industry is growing at 10% to 15%, which is still pretty good for a cottage industry like us.

 Sherwood: As you mentioned, marketing is a huge cost in this business.
 Can you talk about how your strategy has changed over the years?